-- (a) All procurement by the Council shall comply, at a minimum, with the requirements of subsections (i), (ii), and (iii) below: - (i) the Council avoid purchasing unnecessary items. - (ii) Where appropriate, an analysis is made of lease and purchase alternatives to determine which would be the most economical and practical procurement. - (iii) Solicitations for goods and services provide for all of the following.
+(a) All procurement by the Council shall comply, at a minimum, with the requirements of subsections (i), (ii), and (iii) below:

-- (A) A clear and accurate description of the technical requirements for the material, product or service to be procured.
-In competitive procurements, such a description shall not contain features which unduly restrict competition. - (B) Requirements which must be fulfill and all other factors to be used in evaluating proposal submitted in response to solicitations. - (C) A description, whenever practicable, of technical requirements in terms of functions to be performed or performance required, including the range of acceptable characteristics or minimum acceptable standards. - (D) When relevant, the specific features of "brand name or equal" descriptions that are to be included in responses submitted to solicitation. - (E) The acceptance, to the extent practicable and economically feasible, of products and services dimensioned in the metric system of measurement. - (F) Preference, to the extent practicable and economically feasible, for products and services that conserve natural resources and protect the environment and are energy efficient. - (b) Positive efforts shall be made by the Council to utilize small businesses, minority-owned firms, and women's business enterprises, whenever possible.
-The Council shall take all of the following steps to further this goal. - (i) Ensure that small businesses, minority-owned firms, and women's business enterprises are used to the fullest extent practicable. - (ii) Make information on forthcoming opportunities available and arrange time frames for purchases and contracts to encourage and facilitate participation by small businesses, minority-owned firms, and women's business enterprises. - (iii) Consider in the contract process whether firms competing for larger contracts intend to subcontract with small businesses, minority-owned firms, and women's business enterprises. - (iv) Encourage, when practical, contracting with consortiums of small businesses, minorityowned firms and women's business enterprises when a contract is too large for one of these firms to handle individually. - (v) Use the services and assistance, as appropriate and practical, of such organizations as the Small Business Administration and the Department of Commerce's Minority Business Development Agency in the solicitation and utilization of small businesses, minority-owned firms and women's business enterprises.
+- (i) The Council shall avoid purchasing unnecessary items. - (ii) Where appropriate, an analysis is made of lease and purchase alternatives to determine which would be the most economical and practical procurement while also considering which would be the sustainable in terms of conservation of natural resources and protection of the environment and energy efficiency.
+Part of the Council's mission is to "conserve natural resources and promote resource based economic development".
+Some of the Council's funding sources specify requirements to use sustainably sourced products such as paper and other materials with a minimum recycled content.
+As such, the most economical option does not have to be selected so long as a more sustainable option is not cost prohibitive. - (iii) Solicitations for goods and services provide for all of the following: - (A) A clear and accurate description of the technical requirements for the material, product or service to be procured.
+In competitive procurements, such a description shall not contain features which unduly restrict competition. - (B) Requirements which must be fulfilled, including but not limited to state and/or federal laws, and all other factors to be used in evaluating proposal submitted in response to solicitations. - (C) A description, whenever practicable, of technical requirements in terms of functions to be performed or performance required, including the range of acceptable characteristics or minimum acceptable standards. - (D) When relevant, the specific features of "brand name or equal" descriptions that are to be included in responses submitted to solicitation. - (E) Any equipment, materials, or supplies that have already been acquired by the Council that must be used to complete the work and may not be provided by a contractor or firm.
+New materials or supplies that the Council will purchase directly to complete the project and may not be provided by a contractor or firm. - (F) The acceptance, to the extent practicable and economically feasible, of products and services dimensioned in the metric system of measurement. - (G) Preference, to the extent practicable and economically feasible, for products and services that conserve natural resources and protect the environment and are energy efficient.

+(b) Positive efforts shall be made by the Council to utilize small businesses, minority-owned firms, and women's business enterprises, whenever possible.
+The Council shall take all of the following steps to further this goal:

+- (i) Ensure that small businesses, minority-owned firms, and women's business enterprises are used to the fullest extent practicable. - (ii) Make information on forthcoming opportunities available and arrange time frames for purchases and contracts to encourage and facilitate participation by small businesses, minority-owned firms, and women's business enterprises. - (iii) Consider in the contract process whether firms competing for larger contracts intend to subcontract with small businesses, minority-owned firms, and women's business enterprises. - (iv) Encourage, when practical, contracting with consortiums of small businesses, minorityowned firms and women's business enterprises when a contract is too large for one of these firms to handle individually. - (v) Use the services and assistance, as appropriate and practical, of such organizations as the Small Business Administration and the Department of Commerce's Minority Business Development Agency in the solicitation and utilization of small businesses, minority-owned firms and women's business enterprises.